grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

     # CLI flag: -distributor.excluded-zones
     [excluded_zones: <string> | default = ""]

-  # Number of tokens for each ingester.
+  # (advanced) Number of tokens for each ingester.
   # CLI flag: -ingester.num-tokens
   [num_tokens: <int> | default = 128]

-  # Period at which to heartbeat to consul.
+  # (advanced) Period at which to heartbeat to consul.
 0 = disabled.
   # CLI flag: -ingester.heartbeat-period
   [heartbeat_period: <duration> | default = 5s]

-  # Observe tokens after generating to resolve collisions.
-Useful when using
+  # (advanced) Observe tokens after generating to resolve collisions.
+Useful
-  # gossiping ring.
+  # when using gossiping ring.
   # CLI flag: -ingester.observe-period
   [observe_period: <duration> | default = 0s]

-  # Period to wait for a claim from another member; will join automatically
+  # (advanced) Period to wait for a claim from another member; will join
-  # after this.
+  # automatically after this.
   # CLI flag: -ingester.join-after
   [join_after: <duration> | default = 0s]

-  # Minimum duration to wait after the internal readiness checks have passed but
+  # (advanced) Minimum duration to wait after the internal readiness checks have
-  # before succeeding the readiness endpoint.
-This is used to slowdown
+  # passed but before succeeding the readiness endpoint.
+This is used to
-  # deployment controllers (eg. Kubernetes) after an instance is ready and
+  # slowdown deployment controllers (eg. Kubernetes) after an instance is ready
-  # before they proceed with a rolling update, to give the rest of the cluster
+  # and before they proceed with a rolling update, to give the rest of the
-  # instances enough time to receive ring updates.
+  # cluster instances enough time to receive ring updates.
   # CLI flag: -ingester.min-ready-duration
   [min_ready_duration: <duration> | default = 15s]